FlexiGIS/FlexiGIS-plugin/README.md

-# FlexiGIS-plugin: QGIS GUI interface for FlexiGIS-light.
+# FlexiGIS-Plugin: An open source GUI for the replication of urban energy infrustructure.

 ## FlexiGIS-plugin: